I can tell an entire story about my life by describing my relationship with my body.

 My attitude towards my body was tentative at first, but over time trust developed and we came back together, my body and me.
 Now I cultivate a relationship with my body, trusting its wisdom, at times more than my cognitions and emotions.
 And like a good friend does, I approach my body with compassion rather than objectification, or at least I try to.
 Still, though, I hope to be beautiful.
 (Some things never change.)
 But feeling beautiful is much more rewarding.

 And yet, until we befriend the body again, give it the unconditional love we would shower on a newborn, I don’t know how we can come home to ourselves, and let all the tragedies fall away.
-How can we protect ourselves, including from our own harsh judgments, if we don’t find the will to love the body, which through it all has been there?
+How can we protect ourselves, including from our own harsh judgments, if we don’t find the will to love our bodies, which through it all have been there?

 There are good reasons to avoid the body after trauma, even reject it.
 It holds painful memories and thus doesn’t feel safe.
 It holds shame too.
 Maybe you take care of your body, or try to, anyway.
 However, even as many of us try to self-soothe and care for our bodies, our efforts aren’t usually about having a relationship with our bodies as much as hiding shame we associate with it.
 We might try to make ourselves beautiful, seek the fountain of youth, but not our youthful connection with ourselves.
 We may even focus on good health — getting enough sleep, exercising, and eating right.
 All this is good, but it won’t necessarily connect with the deep wonder of being alive and really loving our bodies.